archan937/clustorage/README.md

 # Clustorage

-Elixir cluster to store and distribute large lookup data by code compilation and hot loading done by a designated "loader node"
+Elixir cluster to store and distribute data and functions by code compilation and hot loading done by a designated "loader node"

 ## Installation